-Year Description One on-campus housing Intimidation incident, characterized by Racial Bias 2020 One on campus Intimidation incident, characterized by Racial, Gender, and Sexual Orientation Bias 2019 One on-campus housing Intimidation incident, characterized by Racial and Sexual Orientation Bias 2010 One on-campus housing Intimidation incident - characterized by National Origin Bias.
-2018 One public property Intimidation incident - characterized by Racial Bias.
+Year Description 2021 One on-campus assault and intimidation incident, characterized by sexual orientation bias.
+2021 One non-campus intimidation incident, characterized by sexual orientation and disability bias.
+One on-campus housing intimidation incident, characterized by Racial Bias.
+2020 One on-campus intimidation incident, characterized by Racial, Gender, and Sexual Orientation Bias.
+2019 One on-campus housing intimidation incident, characterized by Racial and Sexual Orientation Bias.